astrojneil/bookRec/README.md

 # Book Recommendation App
-Deployed on Heroku at : <a href="https://bookrec-app.herokuapp.com/" > https://bookrec-app.herokuapp.com/ </a>
+Deployed with Heroku at : <a href="https://bookrec-app.herokuapp.com/" > https://bookrec-app.herokuapp.com/ </a>

 <b> Project: </b> Build a recommender system that could update recommendations based on read books stored by user in a database.